 T.S.
 Elliott had it right in his famous poem: naming cats is a difficult matter!
 Some of our cats come to us already named, and we keep the name because it suits, or because the cat already responds to it.
 Others come with names we don’t like, so we choose a new name for them.
 Either way, most cat parents put a lot of thought into naming a cat.
 And some wonder whether it’s a good idea to change a cat’s name, especially if the cat is an adult who responds to her given name.

 Allegra came to me with her name, but I changed Ruby’s.

 I chose to keep Allegra’s name because it fits her joyful and happy personality to a tee.

 Ruby’s name was Cinnamon when I first met her.
 There have to be a thousand torties named Cinnamon,Continue Reading

-Natura Pet Products is voluntarily recalling specific lots of dry pet food because it has the potential to be contaminated with Salmonella.
+In 2013, Natura Pet Products voluntarily recalled specific lots of dry pet food because it has the potential to be contaminated with Salmonella.

 Salmonella can affect animals eating the products and there is risk to humans from handling contaminated pet products, especially if they have not thoroughly washed their hands after having contact with the products or any surfaces exposed to these products.

 Healthy people infected with Salmonella should monitor themselves for some or all of the following symptoms: nausea, vomiting, diarrhea or bloody diarrhea, abdominal cramping and fever.
 Rarely, Salmonella can result in more serious ailments, including arterial infections, endocarditis, arthritis, muscle pain, eye irritation, and urinary tract symptoms.
 Consumers exhibiting these signs after having contact with this product should contact their healthcare providers.Continue Reading